 Unlike cities, villages receive almost none of the sales tax revenue generated in the enterprising, local economy.
 This leaves us with a limited budget to put toward fulfilling our role as host to accommodate visitors, while simultaneously keeping New Paltz affordable for residents of all ages and varied lifestyles.
-Creating more density in the NBR promises additional affordable units in the housing inventory, new opportunities for commercial business, and more streets designed for people.
-Our history of recent infrastructure grants awards demonstrate that we are committed to mindful planning and careful management.
+Creating more density promises additional affordable units in the housing inventory, new opportunities for commercial business, and more streets designed for people.
+Our history of recent infrastructure grant awards demonstrate that we are committed to mindful planning and careful management.
 Without it we could forfeit an opportunity to both preserve and grow our unique community.

 Our goal is to energize New Paltz's position as one of New York State's most dynamic villages by using prudent and impactful investment in our downtown core.
-The Village of New Paltz is poised to become one of the Mid-Hudson REDC's Round One recipients of the \$4.5 million NY Forward award.
+The Village of New Paltz is poised to become the Mid-Hudson REDC's next DRI recipient.
 Compared to cities, villages are asked to do a great deal with less financial support.
 This is especially true in New Paltz, as we are a destination for a multitude of reasons, bearing significant hosting responsibilities.